-Nancy Pelosi says husband Paul is 'coming along' in his recovery from attack
+Nancy Pelosi says her husband, Paul, is 'coming along' in his recovery from attack

 Nancy Pelosi was in Washington, D.C., at the time of the incident.

-During DePape's interview with police, he claimed his plan had been to hold Nancy Pelosi hostage and talk to her.
+During DePape's interview with police, he claimed that his plan had been to hold Nancy Pelosi hostage and talk to her.
 He said that if she had told the truth, he intended to let her go, but that if she had lied, he would have broken her kneecaps.
 DePape said his assumption was that she would lie to him, according to the affidavit.

 DePape allegedly told authorities he viewed her as “the leader of the pack” of lies told by the Democratic Party.